nikhilk7153/MedCalc-Bench-Verified/README.md

 }
 ```

+Additionally, we provide the mean accuracy and standard deviation percentage for each sub-category in a json titled ```results_<model>_<prompt_style>.json```.
+The cumulative accuracy and standard deviation among all 1,047 instances can be found under "overall" key of the JSON.

 ## Reproducing Code Interpreter Results

 In addition to the results for Table 2 in the main paper, we also prompted LLMs to write code to perform arithmetic instead of having the LLM do this itself.
 Due to limited compute, we only ran the results for GPT-3.5 and GPT-4.
 To examine the prompts and run under this setting, please examine the ```generate_code_prompt.py``` file in the ```evaluation``` folder.